RSFuzz: A Robustness-Guided Swarm Fuzzing Framework Based on Behavioral Constraints: Conclusion

 \section{Conclusion}

-In this paper, we propose a new fuzzing method for multi-robot swarms, called LiTelFuzz, to detect errors in swarm algorithms.
-We propose the new concept of \textit{swarm robustness} based on \textit{temporal logic constraints} and use it to guide the generation and mutation of fuzzing.
-We evaluated LiTelFuzz on open-source algorithms in two different programming languages, and our experiments show that LiTelFuzz outperforms similar products both in terms of vulnerability discovery success rate and efficiency, and we release the code and data for future research.
+In this paper, we propose a new fuzzing framework for multi-robot swarms, called RSFuzz, to detect logical vulnerabilities in swarm algorithms.
+We introduce the novel concept of swarm robustness based on behavioral constraints and use it to guide the generation and mutation of fuzzing scenarios.
+We evaluated RSFuzz on three open-source algorithms implemented in two different programming languages, and our experiments show that RSFuzz outperforms similar tools in terms of vulnerability detection success rate and efficiency.
+We also release the code and data for future research.